-• We can produce your parts long-term Or. proceed with purchase of binder jetting machines and customized work cells.
-We can print your parts until installation.
+- We can produce your parts long-term

+- Or, proceed with purchase of binder jetting machines and customized work cells.

+We can print your parts until installation

-Installation of complete system
+Installation of Complete System

-We install complete system(s) and execute first test runs.
-After acceptance is complete, we continue to support your operations and SUCCESS.
+In line with final agreement, we install complete systems and execute first test runs.

+After acceptance is complete, we continue to support your operations and success.